LoveOfTwoGods/LoveOfTwoGods/README.md

 Barbatos : "How could I not speak sweet things about you?
 You're the most beautiful, kind and loving being in this world.
 My love for you is endless, my goddess..."

-Adosttra: "I love you...I love you so much..."
+Adosttra : "I love you...I love you so much..."

 Barbatos : "I love you too, my goddess...Your touch sets my heart ablaze, your embrace makes me feel complete.
 I cannot express in words everything you make me feel"